 The University of Texas at Austin's Department of Radio-Television-Film (RTF) Media Workshops will take place in the evenings and on weekends on the UT Austin campus, in the same building where, for over 25 years, "Austin City Limits" filmed its famous television show.
-In addition to our popular media production classes, this summer, RTF is excited to also offer screenwriting and professional training with Avid Media Composer.
+In addition to our popular media production classes, this summer, RTF is excited to also offer screenwriting.

 These workshops are designed for adult learners; mature teens are also welcome.
 If you are interested in summer classes for teenagers, please explore RTF's exciting array of summer day camps.

 Note: Current UT students interested in learning filmmaking are encouraged to enroll in the RTF 318, Intro to Image and Sound (Intro to Filmmaking) summer course, and not in the film production workshop.

 Take part in a "filmmaker face-off" style of workshop to create your own original short films.
 Work in teams of filmmakers to write, shoot, direct, and edit video to create a short film.
 There will also be one all-day camera and lighting workshop.
 Twelve meetings for each session.

 (Tuesdays & Thursdays + 1 Saturday))